Strike action: Frequency and duration

 Strikes are rare, in part because many workers are not covered by a collective bargaining agreement.
 Strikes that do occur are generally fairly short in duration.
 Labor economist John Kennan notes:

 Since the 1990s, strike actions have generally further declined, a phenomenon that might be attributable to lower information costs (and thus more readily available access to information on economic rents) made possible by computerization and rising personal indebtedness, which increases the cost of job loss for striking workers.
 In the United States, the number of workers involved in major work stoppages (including strikes and, less commonly, lockouts) that involved at least a thousand workers for at least one full shift generally declined from 1973 to 2017 (coinciding with a general decrease in overall union membership), before substantially increasing in 2018 and 2019.
 In the 2018 and 2019 period, 3.1% of union members were involved in a work stoppage each year on average, these strikes also contained more workers than ever recorded with an average of 20,000 workers participating in each major work stoppage in 2018 and 2019.
-Report: Continued surge in strike activity signals worker dissatisfaction with wage growth, Economic Policy Institute (11 February 2020).